 You will be prompted to give the user a password and then to confirm it.
 Remember this password as it will be used to log-in to via SSH to perform remote administrative functions.

 After entering your password the account is created.
 You may now use this account to login via SSH and administer the host with sudo.

+If you had your host set up already, you need to create a web interface admin user and consider disabling ssh access.
 For more information on adding and managing users see Managing Users

 You may access the web interface by typing http://<hostname> in your web browser.